 Some junior golfers like to start their warm up on the range and others on the putting green.
 In our experience it does not matter too much and sometimes depends on where the range and practice green are in relation to the first tee and if there are spots open on the driving range.
 Our boys like to start on the driving range.

 On the driving range first take out a short iron and do some full swings without a ball.
 Some juniors like to swing with a weighted warm up club or a weight donut or "swing sock" weight on a club, in order to gently stretch the muscles.
-Start hitting balls with a wedge.
+Start hitting balls with wedges or short irons.
 Once you feel good with tempo and rhythm work from short irons up to long irons then hybrid, fairway woods and finally the driver.
-Focus on balance, tempo and control.
-On the practice range the emphasis should be on solid ball contact.
+Focus on balance, tempo and making solid contact with ball (center of the clubface).
+On the practice range the emphasis should be on solid ball contact vs the number of swings or club/ball speed.

-From the driving range move to the chipping green and use a tee in the green as a target.
-Practice chips from just off the green and from various types of rough surrounding the green.
+From the driving range move to the chipping green.
+Juniors can use a tee stuck into the green as a target.
+Practice chips from just off the green and from different types of rough surrounding the green.
 The object of this part of the warm up is seeing how the ball is going to roll and test the grass conditions of the rough around the green.
-Always try to chip and putt with the type of ball you are playing with as they generally perform very differently for chips and putts, than the hard one-piece range balls.
+Always try to chip and putt with the type of ball you are playing with as they generally perform very differently for chips and putts, than the hard, one-piece range balls.

 On good courses the grass around the chipping green will be cut the same as on the course.
 This is especially important for courses that cut the grain away from the green which means that you are chipping "into the grain" and ball contact needs to be a lot more precise.
-If this is the case juniors should make sure they hit enough shots so that they are comfortable with these chips and will sometimes mean chipping with a pitching wedge instead of a lob or sand wedge.
+If this is the case juniors should make sure they hit enough shots so that they are comfortable with these chips and will sometimes mean chipping with a pitching wedge instead of a lob or sand wedge, or even deciding to putt from off the green vs chipping.

-On the putting green you need to focus on green speed and putting stroke.
-Start with long (20, 30 and 40 foot) putts from different angles.
-Don't feel like you have to putt to a pin - a tee or other marker works well.
-We often use the edge of the green as a target and try to roll the ball to stop right at the fringe.
-Do long uphill and downhill putts, all the time keeping the stroke motion smooth and deliberate.
+On the putting green, focus foremost on green speed and putting stroke.
+Start with longer (20, 30 and 40 foot) putts from different angles.
+Don't feel like you have to putt to a pin, a tee or other marker works well.
+We often use the edge of the green as a target and try to roll the ball to stop right close to the fringe.
+Do long uphill and downhill putts, all the time keeping the stroke motion smooth.
 It is helpful to know the type of grass as some grasses like Bermuda have lots of "grain" that impact the speed and break of putts.
 If you are playing on grainy grass you should observe how the grain impacts the speed and break of putts.
 Putt at least 5 shorter putts of about 3 feet from around the pin and you should be in a position to move confidently to the first tee.

 It is a good idea to follow the same routine for every warm up.
 For the junior golfer, in the warm up as well as during the game, the more the player's mind is at ease and they allow their body to do what they have trained it to do, the better the result is going to be.